nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 ## 9. The Role of Family and Friends in Shaping Your Habits

 * Laszlo Polgar showed how deliberate practice and good habits can overcome innate talent.
-* The culture you live in determins which behaviors are attractive to you.
+* The culture you live in determines which behaviors are attractive to you.
     * Humans desire to belong, so earliest habits are imitated and heavily influenced by surrounding culture and family.
 * Humans mainly imitate *the close*, *the many*, and *the powerful*.
 1. The Close (Friends & Family)